tidy-finance/website/docs/10_introduction.md

 1          0.123         2.52         -51.9          13.9
 ```

-We see that the maximum *daily* return was around 13.905 percent.
-Not surprisingly, perhaps, however, the daily average return is close to but slightly above 0.
+We see that the maximum *daily* return was 13.905 percent.
+Perhaps not surprisingly, the daily average return is close to but slightly above 0.
 In line with the illustration above, the large losses on the day with the minimum returns indicate a strong asymmetry in the distribution of returns.
 You can also compute these summary statistics for each year individually by imposing `group_by(year = year(date))`, where the call `year(date)` returns the year.
 More specifically, the few lines of code below compute the summary statistics from above for individual groups of data, defined by year.
 The summary statistics therefore allow an eyeball analysis of the time-series dynamics of the return distribution.